hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. Check the **Location** map view for the device.

-    A dark circle near Seattle, USA shows our truck ready to go.
-You may have to zoom out a bit.
+    A dark circle/ring (near Seattle, USA) shows your truck at the base location.
+You may have to zoom out a bit and it may take some time for the map information to load and display correctly.

     The truck should be located at its base, in the correct state, and waiting for a command.